 If your carpet is too large for you to

 safely handle or you do not have the appropriate setup to hang and

 rinse the carpet, find a local carpet cleaning professional who

-have a carpet cleaning machine designed for cleaning Oriental area
+has a carpet cleaning machine designed for cleaning Oriental area

-rare).
+rare though some custom built machines are starting to appear).
 Have them call us on our toll free help line 1877-ODORXIT

 (1-877-636-7948) for assistance.
 They will probably resist calling